NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Crystalline Owl.md

 abilities_mid:
   - name: ""
   - name: "Reflection"
-    desc: "`pf2:r` (fire) **Trigger** The crystalline owl would take fire damage\n**Effect** The crystalline owl uses a wing or body part to reflect part of the attack.
+    desc: "`pf2:r` (fire) **Trigger** The crystalline owl would take fire damage\n* * *\n\n**Effect** The crystalline owl uses a wing or body part to reflect part of the attack.
 The crystalline owl reduces the fire damage it would take by 1d12, after applying resistance.
 The creature that dealt the fire damage to the crystalline owl, if any, takes the amount of fire damage the crystalline owl reduced (either the result of the d12 or the remaining damage after resistance, whichever was less), with a DC 18 Reflex check save."

 attacks:
   - name: ""